 FREE Freedom Fest at Chisholm Trail Park (500 W Vandament, Yukon) & Yukon City Park (2200 S Holly, Yukon) features live music, kids’ activities, contests, food trucks, fireworks and more.
 Daytime activities are at City Park, and evening activities are at Chisholm Trail Park.
 July 3, 8 a.m. – 10 p.m.; July 4, 5 p.m. – 10 p.m.
 Fireworks, 10 p.m. on July 3 and 4.

 FREE Celebration in the Heartland 4th of July Festival at Buck Thomas Park (1903 NE 12, Moore) features food, music, vendors, local shopping, fireworks and more.
-10 a.m. – 10 p.m.
-Fireworks at dusk.
+Activities start at 2 p.m.; fireworks, 9:45 p.m.

 FREE Norman’s 4th Fest at Reaves Park (2501 Jenkins Ave, Norman) features food trucks, sand volleyball, cornhole, baby crawling and toddler walking races, face painting, family yard games and more.
 Activities start at 5 p.m.; fireworks, 9:45 p.m.